Best of Outdoor Art and Music – The Sherry's Travel Concierge Blog

 Shakespeare in the Park

 Celebrate William Shakespeare by attending a performance of “Julius Caesar” or "A Midsummer Night's Dream" at Central Park’s Delacorte Theater.
 In a tradition beloved by New Yorkers since 1962, the landscape provides a backdrop of natural splendor punctuated by the landmark Belvedere Castle for a most impressive set decoration.

 At Central Park West and 81st Street, free large-scale performances commence at 8 p.m. every Tuesday through Sunday from May through August.
 Tickets are distributed at noon on the day of the show, and demand can exceed supply, so arrive early.
 As Time Out New York writes, “Any chance to see Shakespeare outdoors is a midsummer night's dream.”

 Central Park Conservancy Film Festival

-Now in its 37th year, a cinematic celebration of box office hits and cult classic films shot in “The City That Never Sleeps,” appear on a giant screen during five nights in August.
+A cinematic celebration of box office hits and cult classic films shot in “The City That Never Sleeps” appear on a giant screen during five nights every August.
 Tuck into your basket of goodies with our Picnic in Central Park two-night package, ideal for movie magic under the stars at the Sheep Meadow, mid-park at 72nd Street.